tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 [Possibly off-topic, but thinking about mentioning plasticity today: cell phone cameras, Star Wars, GoT, etc. maybe?]

+## Mimesis and Representation versus Catharsis and Expression

+Two different kinds of art.

 ## Conclusion

 It's difficult to find a definition of the word "plastic" that corresponds to Mondrian's use of the word.